Rafaela Herrera: The Battle for the Río San Juan de Nicaragua

-Because it represented a potential route between the Atlantic and Pacific oceans as well as the possibility of expanding their colonization of Central America beyond the Mosquito Coast, Spanish Nicaragua was a major target for British attacks during the 18th century.
+Because it represented a potential route between the Atlantic and Pacific oceans as well as the possibility of expanding their settlements in Central America beyond Mosquitia, Spanish Nicaragua was a major target for British attacks during the 18th century.
 In 1762, William Lyttelton, the British governor and commander-in-chief of Jamaica, proposed a naval expedition to Nicaragua.
 The goal was to sail up the San Juan River to Lake Nicaragua and capture the town of Granada, which would effectively cut Spanish America in half as well as provide potential access to the Pacific Ocean.
 The first and greatest obstacle to success was to capture the Fortress of the Immaculate Conception.

 The conflict began in June 1762, during the administration of interim Governor of Nicaragua Melchor Vidal de Lorca y Villena.
-Supplied by the British expeditionary force, a group of Miskito Sambu filibusters attacked cocoa plantations in the Valley of Matina.
+Supplied by the British expeditionary force, a group of Miskito Sambu attacked cocoa plantations in the Valley of Matina.
 The following month they raided many undefended settlements in Nicaragua, including Jinotega, Acoyapa, Lovigüisca, San Pedro de Lóvago, the mission of Apompuá near Juigalpa and Muy Muy, burning and looting the villages as well as capturing some Spanish prisoners.
 Many of the people the Miskito captured were sold into slavery in colonial Jamaica.

 The combined British and Miskito Sambu expeditionary force headed towards the Fortress of the Immaculate Conception on the San Juan River in July.
 The attacking force consisted of two thousand men and more than fifty boats, while the soldiers at the fortress numbered only around a hundred.
-To make matters worse, the invaders threatened the region at a time when the commander of the Fortress of the Immaculate Conception, José Herrera, was mortally ill.
-As he lay on his deathbed, Rafaela made a solemn oath to her father that she would defend the fortress at the cost of her life if necessary.
-The elder Herrera died some time between July 15 and July 17, and Lieutenant Don Juan de Aguilar y Santa Cruz assumed temporary command of the garrison.
+To make matters worse, the invaders threatened the region at a time when the commander of the fortress, Don José de Herrera y Sotomayor, had recently died on July 15.
+Lieutenant Don Juan de Aguilar y Santa Cruz has assumed temporary command of the garrison.